prijatelj/exputils/README.md

     - the nested namespaces have args mutually exclusive only to their current namespace (node in the namespace tree), allowing separate namespaces to use the same argument name as another.
         + This requires the command line interface to provide the argparse namespace identifier when the user supplies arguments. (i.e. long arg format) e.g. path from top level namespace to the node of the nested namespace whose args are being modified.

+### License

+The exputils project is licensed under the MIT license.
+The license is provided in LICENSE.txt